Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Well, that’s a pretty bold statement that has many holes in it.

-In a perfect world, if more people were eating my PFF breakfast, consisting of protein, fat, and fiber, then yes, I’d say people who eat breakfast would have more focus, increased energy, a faster metabolism, and would be lean AF.
+In a perfect world, if more people were eating my PFF breakfast, consisting of protein, fat, and fiber, then yes, I’d say people who eat breakfast would have more focus, increased energy, a faster metabolism, and let’s be real, would be lean AF.

 I’m referring to refined carbohydrates in the forms of high glycemic cereals like Special K, Corn Flakes, blueberry muffins, and bagels.

-So the idea that breakfast is the most important meal of the day depends on the foods that are on your plate.
+The idea that breakfast is the most important meal of the day depends on the foods you’re actually eating at breakfast.

-Ok, so here are the potential reasons why you should eat breakfast:
+Here are the potential reasons why you should eat breakfast.

 Typically when the body doesn’t receive food in a timely manner, it has a higher risk of producing excessive amounts of the stress hormone, cortisol.

-For people who already live a high stress life and obsess over food, this can further increase the unhealthy effects of stress.
+For people who already live a high stress life and obsess over food, this can further increase the unhealthy effects of stress and cortisol.

 Excessive cortisol production can lead to fat storage and extreme cravings for high carbohydrate and sugary refined foods that spike insulin.